The Programme in 2026

 Doors open at 08:45 with a smoothie and freshly baked croissant.

 Begin the day with Lars Rinnan's full keynote.
 The World 2029, followed by a thought-provoking Q&A. A forward-looking perspective on how exponential AI is reshaping competitiveness, leadership and the pace of change.
-Then move from insight to action in a hands-on workshop designed to help you tur
+Then move from insight to action in a hands-on AI Build session, designed to kickstart your journey from AI ambition to a functional business app.

 More information